ghiscoding/slickgrid-universal/README.md

   - [x] Build and run on every PR
 - [ ] Remove any Deprecated code
   - [ ] Create a Migration Guide
+- [ ] Add Typings for Grid & DataView objects
+- [ ] Add some bindings in the demo (e.g. pinned rows input)